spinnaker/spinnaker.github.io/guides/tutorials/codelabs/hello-deployment/index.md

 users to register as you can add them manually from the control panel.
 The Jenkins API is now enabled.

-### Setup deb repo
+### Set up deb repo

-There are several options you can use to setup your private deb repo.
+There are several options you can use to set up your private deb repo.
 This involves leveraging a tool to create the file structure and format for your .deb packages.
 You will also need to serve them publicly on the internet so they can be installed.